SpiriitLabs/vite-plugin-svg-spritemap/README.md

 <script type="module" src="http://localhost:5173/@vite-plugin-svg-spritemap/client"></script>
 ```

+You can see an example of integration in the [corresponding demo folder](/demo/server/routes/index.pug).

 ## 🛠 Options

 The first argument is a glob path (using [fast-glob](https://github.com/mrmlnc/fast-glob)) and the second is an object with the following options :